Don't Quit Your Job

 Often, your current employer's competitors could be your next employer.
 But, proceed cautiously when contacting and interviewing with these potential employers.
 It is possible that they might be interested in you only for information they could get from you about your current employer - a big risk for you.
 Read Job-Hunt's Research expert Parmelee Eastman's article, 5 Landmines to Avoid When Interviewing at Competitors.

-See Job-Hunt's Stealth Job Search Tips for suggestions on how to keep your job search a secret from your current employer.
+See Job-Hunt's Guide to a Stealth Job Search for suggestions on how to keep your job search a secret from your current employer.

 What if you've already quit your job?